Ndosie/SheetMessenger/README.md

 1. `sn` (serial number) — column A
 2. `name` — column B
-3. `amountToBePaid` — column C
+3. `amountToPay` — column C
 4. `amountPaid` — column D (optional / empty if nothing paid yet)

 There are two common ways this is handled in the code:

-- If the code uses `XLSX.utils.sheet_to_json(firstSheet, { header: ["sn","name","amountToBePaid","amountPaid"], defval: "" })`, the header option forces those property names and every row is returned as an object with those keys.
+- If the code uses `XLSX.utils.sheet_to_json(firstSheet, { header: ["sn","name","amountToPay","amountPaid"], defval: "" })`, the header option forces those property names and every row is returned as an object with those keys.
 In this mode the **first row is treated as data**, not a header row, so the code often skips index 0 to ignore a real header row.

 - If you prefer to let the first row act as headers, call `sheet_to_json` without a `header` array (or with `header: 1` to return arrays), and adjust the parsing accordingly.